seewhyjay/tp/docs/team/seewhyjay.md

       * Allows user to find assignments by keyword.
   #### CI/CD
   * Implemented GitHub workflow to build and upload CampusCompanion's executable as an artifact on every PR for easy testing by reviewers.
+  * This is to circumvent the need to clone our teammates personal repositories to build the jar file then test their changes.
     * Example: [PR#193](https://github.com/AY2324S1-CS2103T-T12-3/tp/actions/runs/6815714173?pr=193)

 * **Documentation**: